 - The highest level of integrity, intellectual capability, honesty, and ethics

 Please attach BOTH

 a current resume and a cover letter in order for your application to be considered for this position .
-You may combine your resume and cover letter into a single file or attach multiple files to your application, but BE SURE you have provided all attachments BEFORE SUBMITTING your application.
+Be sure you have provided all attachments before submitting your application.
 You will NOT be able to attach additional files after you have hit the Submit button.